MaedeZolanvari/tensorflow-gpu/README.md

 After this step, you have to update the NVIDIA driver, because CUDA might change it to an old version: From Start menu go to Device Manager -> Display adapter -> NVIDIA GeForce, then click on update the driver (so, in our case, it will be again 398.82)

-3.(Optional, but recommended to check if CUDA was installed right) install Visual Studio (VS):
+3. (Optional, but recommended to check if CUDA was installed right) install Visual Studio (VS):

 https://go.microsoft.com/fwlink/?LinkId=532606&clcid=0x409